progdupeupl/pdp_website/README.md

 its support of Google docstrings format.
 This version is now available in PyPI so you can install it using `pip install sphinx`.

-Then, go in the `doc/` directory can call `make html` to generate the HTML documentation of the project (mainly classes/functions documentation at the moment but this may improve in the future).
+Then, go in the `doc/` directory and type `make html` to generate the HTML documentation of the project (mainly classes/functions documentation at the moment but this may improve in the future).